Sharp stability for Sobolev and log-Sobolev inequalities, with optimal dimensional dependence: From a local to a global stability result

 \begin{proof} We recall that the constant $\mathbf{\mathscr C}_{d,\rm BE}^{\rm pos}$ was defined in the previous subsection and that $\Imu(\delta)$ was defined in~\eqref{eq:mudelta2}.
 Then, as a consequence of Theorem~\ref{Cor:Summary}, we have

-(Indeed, for any $\delta\in(0,1)$, if $f$ satisfies $\|\nabla f - \nabla g\|_2^2 \geq \delta\,\|\nabla f\|^2$, then $\mathcal E(f)\geq \delta\,\Imu(\delta)$, while if $\|\nabla f - \nabla g\|_2^2 \leq \delta\,\|\nabla f\|^2$, then $\mathcal E(f)\geq \Imu(\delta)\geq \delta\,\Imu(\delta)$.)
-Thus, it remains to bound $\Imu(\delta)$ for a suitable $\delta\in(0,1)$.
+(Indeed, for any $\delta\in(0,1/2)$, if $f$ satisfies $\|\nabla f - \nabla g\|_2^2 \geq \delta\,\|\nabla f\|^2$, then $\mathcal E(f)\geq \delta\,\Imu(\delta)$, while if $\|\nabla f - \nabla g\|_2^2 \leq \delta\,\|\nabla f\|^2$, then $\mathcal E(f)\geq \Imu(\delta)\geq \delta\,\Imu(\delta)$.)
+Thus, it remains to bound $\Imu(\delta)$ for a suitable $\delta\in(0,1/2)$.

-We let $\epsilon_0,\tilde\delta>0$ be as in Theorem~\ref{unifboundclose}.
-We will bound $\Imu(\delta)$ with $\delta = \frac{\tilde\delta}{1+\tilde\delta}$.
+We let $\epsilon_0$, $\tilde\delta\in(0,1/2)$ be as in Theorem~\ref{unifboundclose}.
+We will bound $\Imu(\delta)$ with $\delta = \frac{\tilde\delta}{1+\tilde\delta}\in(0,\tfrac12)$.
 Thus, let $0\leq f\in \dot{\mathrm H}^1(\R^d)$ with

-It is easy to see that the infimum on the left side is attained.
+The infimum on the left side is attained for the reasons given in Section~\ref{sec:flow}.
 After a translation, a dilation and multiplication by a constant, we may assume that it is attained at $g= (2/(1+|x|^2))^{(d-2)/2}$.
 We now pass to the sphere using the stereographic projection as in Section~\ref{sec:preliminary}.
 Let $0\leq u\in \mathrm H^1(\Sph^d)$ be the function associated to $f$.
 The function $1$ is associated to $g$ and we set $r:= u-1$.
 The fact that the distance is attained at $1$ implies that $r$ satisfies the orthogonality conditions~\eqref{eq:orthosphere}.
 Moreover, with $\mathsf A$ given by~\eqref{A}, we have

 so

 By the Sobolev inequality, this implies

 and therefore we are in the situation of Theorem~\ref{unifboundclose}.
 We deduce that